-3.3 MA Final Examination
+3.4 MA Final Examination

-All students are required to take an MA Final Examination in the form of either a public presentation for a defense of the Thesis or a paper submission for the Project/Non-Thesis.
-All exams may be done virtually via Zoom upon approval by the Supervisory Committee.
+All students are required to take an MA Final Examination in the form of a Thesis or Project/Non-Thesis defense.
+All exams may be done virtually via Zoom upon approval by the Supervisory Committee (SVC).
+It is the student's responsibility to arrange the date and time (typically 90-120 minutes) with their SVC for the defense and to arrange a location with their academic advisor.

-3.3a Thesis
+3.4a Thesis